Zippers: Zippers

 \begin{lemma}[Unique path] Every two points in $Z^+$ are joined by a unique embedded path (and similarly for $Z^-$). \end{lemma} \begin{proof} Suppose not, so that there are distinct points in $Z^+$ that can be joined by two distinct embedded paths.
 After eliminating backtracks we can find an embedded circle $\gamma \subset Z^+ \subset S^2_\infty$ which (by the Jordan curve theorem) separates $S^2_\infty$ into two open disks $D^\pm$.
 Since $Z^-$ is nonempty and $G$-invariant it is dense, and therefore it intersects both $D^\pm$.
 But $Z^-$ is path-connected, and any path from $D^+$ to $D^-$ must intersect $\gamma$ and therefore $Z^+$, contrary to the fact that $Z^\pm$ are disjoint.
 The proof follows. \end{proof}

-\begin{definition}[Convex hull] If $P$ is any subset of $Z^+$ (resp $Z^-$), the {\em convex hull} of $P$ is the union of the embedded paths in $Z^+$ joining pairs of points in $P$. \end{definition} The convex hull of $P$ is evidently the unique minimal path-connected subset of $Z^+$ containing $P$.
-If $P$ is finite, its convex hull is homeomorphic to a finite simplicial tree, as a subspace of $S^2_\infty$.
+\begin{definition}[Convex hull] If $P$ is any subset of $Z^+$ (resp $Z^-$), the {\em convex hull} of $P$ is the union of the embedded paths in $Z^+$ joining pairs of points in $P$. \end{definition} The convex hull of $P$ is the unique minimal path-connected subset of $Z^+$ containing $P$.
+If $P$ is finite, its convex hull is therefore homeomorphic to a finite simplicial tree, as a subspace of $S^2_\infty$.
+Note that every topological embedding of a finite tree in $S^2$ is tame (i.e.\/ homeomorphic to a PL embedding); a standard reference for this is Newman \cite{Newman}, Chapter VI.

 \begin{definition}[Path topology] The {\em path topology} on $Z^+$ (resp. $Z^-$) is the weak topology generated by the subspace topology (as a subset of $S^2_\infty$) on all convex hulls of finite subsets. \end{definition}